 Customers can’t see your glossy product images in Alexa’s verbal response.

-That’s why Amazon utilizes other content elements to help Alexa’s algorithms understand the context and quality of a listing.
+That’s why Amazon utilises other content elements to help Alexa’s algorithms understand the context and quality of a listing.

 Remember the launch of A+ Content for Amazon sellers?
 Back in the day that was seen as a big deal.